 If friends and family constantly put you in situations that have a negative effect on your budget and mental health, it can begin to take a toll on you.
 When possible, try to surround yourself with people who encourage you on your financial journey.
 These positive people will keep you accountable, instead of holding you back.
 You can even become supportive of each other on each of your own financial journeys.

 7. Learn more about the financial world

 You may feel you have adequate knowledge of money and all things that come with it, but there is always more to learn.
 Reading a book or blog on investments and savings techniques can make you a more well-rounded financial individual, but you don’t have to be a reader to get smarter about your finances.
 Instead, you could watch helpful videos online or listen to financial podcasts.
 As you learn more information, you may decide you want to invest in a different retirement plan or create a larger emergency fund.
-Your goals will most likely change and adapt as you become more well-versed in the financial world.
+Your goals will most likely change and adapt as you become more well-versed in different financial concepts.

 8. Keeping moving forward

 You won’t be motivated and enthusiastic all the time, as progress doesn’t always have to be linear.
 You may meet setbacks along the way, and that is okay.
 As long as you don’t take major strides backwards, you are still making progress towards your goal of a strong financial future.
 The best thing you can do is to focus on the task at hand and keep moving forward.
 Soon enough you’ll reach your financial goal, and your excitement and drive will come rushing back.